Vegan Face Oils for Glow, Calm, and Real Results

 ✅ Pros

-• Comforting for sensitivity and dryness
+• Comforting choice for dryness and sensitivity

-• Leaves skin softer by morning without feeling waxy
+• Leaves skin feeling softer by morning

 ❌ Cons